How Much vs How Many in Spanish: How to use Cuánto, cuánta, cuántos, or cuántas

 - Solamente queda una galleta, ¿cuántas comiste? – There’s only one cookie left.
 How many did you eat?

 Although we didn’t state the noun in the question, it’s clear from context that we’re asking “How many [cookies] did you eat?”
-Thus, the proper word would be cuántas because it matches with galletas in both gender and number.
+Thus, the proper word is cuántas because it matches with galletas in both gender and number.

 Asking for Prices